Operation David: Deployment

 British vehicles move through Herseaux (now part of Mouscron), as the BEF crosses the border into Belgium, 10 May 1940.

-From 1:00 a.m. on 10 May 1940, the French national headquarters, Grand Quartier Général or GQG, received information from Brussels and Luxembourg that the German invasion was about to begin, and at 4:35 a.m., the German invasion of France and the Low Countries commenced.
+From 1:00 a.m. on 10 May 1940, the French national headquarters, GQG, received information from Brussels and Luxembourg that the German invasion was about to begin, and at 4:35 a.m., the German invasion of France and the Low Countries commenced.
 Gamelin was woken at 6:30 a.m. and ordered the Dyle Plan to start.
-The codeword "Operation David" initiated the British part of the Dyle Plan.
-The British vanguard, spearheaded by the armoured cars of the a 12th Royal Lancers, crossed the border at 1 p.m. on 10 May, cheered on by crowds of Belgian civilians who lined their route.
-The section of the Dyle which had been allocated to the BEF ran from Louvain southwest to Wavre, a distance of some 22 mi.
-Gort had decided to man the front line with only three divisions, 3rd Division from II Corps in the north with 1st and 2nd Divisions from I Corps further south, leaving some battalions to defend a frontage double that recommended by British Army field manuals.
+The code name "Operation David" initiated the British part of the Dyle Plan.
+The British vanguard, spearheaded by the armoured cars of the a 12th Royal Lancers, crossed the border at 1:00 p.m. on 10 May, cheered on by crowds of Belgian civilians lining their route.

+The section of the Dyle which had been allocated to the BEF ran from Louvain south-west to Wavre, a distance of some 22 mi.
+Gort had decided to man the front line with the 3rd Division from II Corps in the north with the 1st and 2nd Divisions from I Corps further south, leaving some battalions to defend a frontage double that recommended by British Army field manuals.
 The BEF had sufficient motor transport to move the three front line divisions in a movement intended to be completed in 90 hours, nearly four days.
-The remaining BEF divisions were positioned so as to provide defence in depth all the way back to the River Escaut; they were required to march towards their objectives until motor transport became available.
+The remaining BEF divisions were to provide defence in depth all the way back to the River Escaut; they were required to march towards their objectives until motor transport became available.

-On arrival at the riverbank to the north of Louvain, 3rd Division found that part of their allotted position was already occupied by Belgian troops who refused to move out for their British allies, even though Brooke appealed directly to the King of the Belgians, and finally had to be directly ordered out by Georges.
-Those British infantry battalions posted along the bank of the Dyle began to arrive on 11 May and started to dig trenches; the defences that had previously been constructed by the Belgians amounted to only a few scattered pill boxes and some barbed wire.
-These preparations were protected by a screen of light tanks and Bren carriers operating on the western side of the river to keep German reconnaissance patrols away; they were withdrawn on 14 May when all the front line units were in place and the bridges were then blown.
+On arrival at the riverbank to the north of Louvain, the 3rd Division found that part of their position was occupied by Belgian troops who refused to move out for their British allies, even though Brooke appealed directly to the King of the Belgians, and finally had to be directly ordered out by Georges.
+Those British infantry battalions posted along the bank of the Dyle began to arrive on 11 May and started to dig in; the defences that had been constructed by the Belgians amounted to only a few scattered pill boxes and some barbed wire.
+The preparations were protected by a screen of light tanks and Bren carriers operating on the western side of the river to keep German reconnaissance patrols away; they were withdrawn on 14 May when all the front line units were dug in and the bridges were then blown.